GabeScott/standard-works-vault/General Conference/1984 October - “And Why Call Ye Me, Lord, Lord, and Do Not the Things Which I Say”.md

 Attendance at church and partaking of the sacrament are basic for our observance of the Lord’s day.
 Before Jesus introduced the ordinance of the sacrament, He taught His disciples more about love.
 In order for them to understand the sacrament, they had to first understand the basic principle of love.
 His main concern was for His beloved friends at this critical moment.

 The first sacrament can be compared to our own weekly experience as we partake of the sacred emblems of the bread and water.
-It is, indeed, a privilege to participate in this sacred ordinance each week and to think about the Savior’s words to His Apostles, “As oft as ye do this ye will remember this hour that I was with you” (JST, Mark 14:21.)
+It is, indeed, a privilege to participate in this sacred ordinance each week and to think about the Savior’s words to His Apostles, “As oft as ye do this ye will remember this hour that I was with you” ([[JST Mark 14.21|JST, Mark 14:21]].)

 Each member of the Church covenants to always remember the Savior as he or she partakes of the sacrament.
 Weekly we should each seek a personal experience, a closeness to our Lord and Savior, which, when remembered each week, will help us to become more like Him.
 We have His example always before us.

 But because of human weakness, we make mistakes even after baptism.
 The Lord has, therefore, provided a way for us to renew our baptismal covenants through partaking of the sacrament each week.
 When we partake of the sacred emblems reverently and worthily, we witness again that we will take the name of Christ upon us, that we do always remember Him, that we will keep His commandments.
 It is a time to remember Christ’s atonement, His love, Gethsemane, Calvary, and the empty tomb.

 Elder Melvin J. Ballard suggested, “We want every Latter-day Saint to come to the sacrament table because it is the place for self-investigation, for self-inspection, where we may learn to rectify our course and to make right our own lives, bringing ourselves into harmony with the teachings of the Church and with our brethren and sisters.”
-(Bryant S. Hinckley, Sermons and Missionary Services of Melvin Joseph Ballard, Salt Lake City: Deseret Book Co., 1949, p.
+(Bryant S. Hinckley, *Sermons and Missionary Services of Melvin Joseph Ballard,* Salt Lake City: Deseret Book Co., 1949, p.
 150.)

 I’ve always been impressed with the renewed strength and dedication which come from weekly participating in the sacrament.